You are on the global GfK website. Visit our local website for more offerings and information in your country.

-Smartphones, mobile phones and wearables are still the powerhouses in the $1.2 trillion technical consumer goods (TCG) market, claiming a 44% share.
-Although global smartphone demand declined 3% in 2018 to 1.44 billion, sales remain strong and reached $522 billion.
-These GfK findings are being released to coincide with Mobile World Congress 2019 in Barcelona.
+Claiming a 44 percent share smartphones, mobile phones and wearables are still the powerhouse in the $1.2 trillion technical consumer goods (TCG) market.
+Although global smartphone demand declined three percent in 2018 to 1.44 billion, sales remain strong and reached $522 billion.
+These findings are released to coincide with Mobile World Congress 2019 in Barcelona.

-Global smartphone sales remained strong in 2018 as the premium trend continued to fuel growth; this equates to an increase of 5% ($522 billion).
-However, the demand for smartphones in 2018 declined by 3% to 1.44 billion units sold worldwide versus 2017.
-Smartphones represented the majority of the total spend on the global TCG market last year.
-This is expected to grow 1% in 2019.
+Global smartphone sales remained strong in 2018 as the premium trend continues to fuel growth.
+In figures this equates to an increase of five percent ($522 billion).
+However, the demand for smartphones in 2018 declined by three percent to 1.44 billion units sold worldwide versus 2017.
+Smartphones represent the majority of the total spend on the global TCG market last year.
+This is expected to grow plus one percent in 2019.

-The figures for Q4 2018 reveal a similar trend -- around 375 million smartphones (down 7%) were sold worldwide year-on-year, with a sales value of $144 billion.
+The figures for Q4 2018 reveal a similar trend.
+Around 375 million smartphones (down seven percent) were sold worldwide year-on-year with a sales value of $144 billion.

 While premium continues to fuel growth, dearth of appealing innovation continued

 Although a somewhat tough comparison with a strong Q4 2017, from October to December 2018, the dearth of appealing innovation continued prolonging replacement cycles and putting average selling price (ASP) under pressure.
-As a result, ASP declined 2% to an average of $384.
+As a result, ASP declined two percent to an average of $384.

 Technological convergence enabling richer experiences

 Igor Richter, GfK’s Telecommunication expert says: “Our research shows that although the new features in smartphones have comparable performance features and computing power with laptops, these high-end specs still need to be converted into new experiences.
-High-end gaming has been reigned by the PC industry and is currently a major growth driver there.
+High end gaming has been reigned by the PC industry and is currently a major growth driver there.
 However, there is an untapped potential for more demanding gaming on the smartphone.
-Despite the relatively small smartphone screens compared with PCs, their fast chipsets, sharp displays and increased battery capacity make these gaming smartphones ideal handsets to deliver the processing-power-hungry gaming experience on the go.
-This explains why 55% of smartphone users worldwide played games on their smartphone in the last 30 days.”
+Despite the relatively small smartphone screens compared with PC’s, their fast chipsets, sharp displays and increased battery capacity makes these gaming smartphones ideal handsets to deliver the processing power hungry gaming experience on the go.
+This explains why 55 percent of smartphone users worldwide played games on their smartphone in the last 30 days.”

-Core wearables remained on a strong growth path in 2018, with year-on-year demand up 16% and sales value up 35%.
-Demand was driven by the rise of SIM-enabled smartwatches, which represent the majority of sales value within the Core wearables category.
-SIM-enabled smartwatches accounted for 17% of the Core wearables sales value, up from 8% in 2017.
+Core wearables remained on a strong growth path in 2018, with year-on-year demand up 16 percent and sales value up 35 percent.
+Demand was driven by the rise of SIM-enabled smartwatches which represent the majority of sales value within the Core wearables category.
+SIM-enabled smartwatches accounted for 17 percent of the Core wearables sales value, up from eight percent in 2017.

 Demand in Central & Eastern Europe and Emerging Asia* is only partially offsetting the decline in China

 The Chinese market consumes the majority of the global smartphone production, as well as being the home of local brands that are becoming increasingly global.
-Forty percent of the Chinese brands' smartphone production in 2018 was purchased outside of China -- up from 31% in 2016.
-The recent decline of demand in China in Q4 2018 (minus 19% year-on-year) is by its weight (27% in sales value) having a significant impact on the global figures.
-The continued demand in Emerging Asia* (plus 13% year-on-year) and Central and Eastern Europe (plus 3% year-on-year) only partially offset the decline in China in Q4 2018.
+40 percent of the Chinese brands' smartphone production in 2018 was purchased outside of China, that is up from 31 percent in 2016.
+The recent decline of demand in China in Q4 2018 (minus 19 percent year-on-year) is by its weight (27 percent in sales value) having a significant impact on the global figures.
+The continued demand in Emerging Asia* (plus 13 percent year-on-year) and Central & Eastern Europe (plus three percent year-on-year) only partially offset the decline in China in Q4 2018.

 About GfK´s methods